 Learn more about our guarantee »

 Why offer Free Water Testing?

-At Pure Water Solutions we are nuts about pure water.
-We make our high quality systems available at affordable pricing because would like every family, home and business in Southern Oregon to enjoy safe, great tasting, and pure water.
+At Pure Water Solutions, we are nuts about pure water.
+We make our high quality systems available at affordable pricing because we would like every family, home and business in Southern Oregon to enjoy safe, great tasting, and pure water.

 What’s in your Well Water?

 Groundwater normally looks clear and clean because the ground naturally filters out particulate matter.
 But even though it looks pure, the water can have be contaminated with chemicals and other contaminants such as metals, salts, pesticides, nitrites, bacteria and more.
 The only way to be what’s in your water is to test it.